kjkostlan/reclur/README.md

 ## Introspection

-Self-awareness is vital... for both human being or and computer programs!
+Self-awareness is vital... for both human beings and computer programs!

 **Logging system:** Put loggers almost anywhere inside of functions to see what is going on.
 It's easy to add several logger-REPLs, or add a logger-REPL that always points to the last codebox cursor-location you clicked.